gtrugbyalumni/gtrugbyalumni.github.io/index.md

 Visit [gtrugbyalumni.org](https://gtrugbyalumni.org)

-Quick Links for the 50th Homecoming of GTRugby
+Quick Links for the 50th Anniversary Homecoming of the GTRFC

 ## Purchase Links